Frequently Asked Questions (FAQs)

 - Your email doesn’t address the person with their name and title, you have spelled their name wrong or used a wrong name.

-- You have addressed the person with the wrong gender (for example “Dear Sir” for a female ricipient).
+- You have addressed the person with the wrong gender (for example “Dear Sir” for a female recipient).

 - Your email was generated with the use of ChatGPT and therefore transmits to the recipient that you are not willing to put any effort in your communication with them.